 Researchers from the University of Liverpool, however found out that seawater contains Magnesium Chloride, which could replace the highly toxic and pricy Cadmium Chloride.
 The fact that it can be extracted from seawater also means that supply is in abundance.

 The price difference of the materials is more than significant.
 Cadmium Chloride costs around 300$ per kg and Magnesium Chloride on the other hand costs just 1$ per kg and is so safe that it is used for producing products such as bath salts and tofu.

-In terms of efficiency, the Liverpool research shows that Magnesium Chloride can have the exact same effect as it’s toxic substitute.
+In terms of efficiency, the Liverpool research shows that Magnesium Chloride can have the exact same effect as its toxic substitute.

-Thus replacing Cadmium Chloride with Magnesium Chloride would save the industry a massive amount of money and reduce risks of producing solar panels.
+Thus, replacing Cadmium Chloride with Magnesium Chloride would save the industry a massive amount of money and reduce risks of producing solar panels.
 This way, the natural solar energy can be generated by a product that relies heavily on a natural material itself.
 With prices going further down, panels will become available for a bigger portion of the population.
 You can find additional information about the research here.

 Once again we have discovered a way to benefit from the sea.
 This time, the discovery can give the whole solar energy industry a significant boost.
-Offshore solar farms are yet to be fully utilized as there are many obstacles at the moment.
+Offshore solar farms are yet to be fully utilised as there are many obstacles at the moment.
 With time however, they could prove to be more efficient, cheaper and of course eco-friendly than the current oil and gas offshore farms and thus replace them.

 The Liverpool research shows an alternative way of producing solar cells and it could lead to further findings that can help popularising solar panels, making the future of solar energy brighter.
 Ultimately the mission is to create a sustainable living conditions for us all.